mlevit/echelon/GETTING_STARTED.md

 ### Perform Technical Reconciliation

 After the workflow has concluded, carry out the technical reconciliation process to guarantee the comprehensive accountability of all records.

+> Note: To gain a deeper understanding of the reconciliation process, refer to the [Technical Reconciliation](http://127.0.0.1:8000/frameworks/technical_reconciliation.html) guide.

 ```
 POST /job/run/reconciliation